- Published: 28/06/2021

 So teachers can get the most out of the activities and guidance, there will be accompanying professional development seminars.
 These will be timed around the release of each batch of Checkpoints, and are open to all teachers of Year 7 maths in England.

-To find out more about the activities and professional development, and to see some sample Checkpoints, visit the Checkpoints webpage.
+To download the activities and sign up for the professional development, visit the Checkpoints webpage.